HISTORY OF THE VILLAGE

 The Village Hall

 The Village Hall was built in 1926 and opened by the Viscountess Sidmouth.
 The site was donated by Esau Hellier Coombe and built by a man from a nearby village, Robert Pulman.
 Amazingly the first meeting to discuss the possibility of building a village hall occurred on 31st July, when an appeal was launched to raise funds; it was opened just four months later, on 25th November that year.
 However, it was soon realised that the accommodation was not big enough and extensions were added shortly after.
+It is run by a committee of village volunteers as a Charity and has regular monthly events.

 World War II